 The Neurosurgical Residency Training Program at Louisiana State University Health Sciences Center - Shreveport provides an academic environment that fosters excellence in both clinical neurosurgery and research.
 The primary site is the LSUHSC-Shreveport, with affiliated sites at Willis-Knighton Medical Center, Overton Brooks VA Medical Center, and LSUHSC- New Orleans.
 Funding for resident education is provided by LSUHSC and affiliated institutions.
 At the completion of the program residents are expected to be outstanding clinicians, active investigators, and experienced educators.

 The residency in neurosurgery training is a seven-year program.
-As a PGY-1 (NS 0 - Intern year) six months will be spent with General Surgery, three months with the Neurology Department and three months of electives as directed by the program director.
+As a PGY-1 (NS 0 - Intern year) three months will be spent with General Surgery, three months with the Neurology Department and three months of electives as directed by the program director.
 These are generally in Neuropathology, Neuroradiology, or Neurosurgery.
 A PGY-2 (NS 1), 12 months are spent on clinical neurosurgery at LSUHSC-S; As a PGY-3 (NS 2), 12 months are spent on clinical neurosurgery at LSUHSC-S with a rotation at the VA Medical Center.
 A PGY-4 (NS 3) spends 12 months in clinical neurosurgery at LSUHSC-S; PGY-5, 12 months of research at LSUHSC-S; PGY-6 (NS 4), 12 months at LSUHSC-S and a rotation at Willis Knighton Medical Center.
 A PGY-7 (NS 5), spends 12 months as Chief Resident at LSUHSC-S.

 Our program offers residents a wealth of clinical exposure with more than 2,000 surgical procedures performed annually.
 These cases include over 600 craniotomies, 70 skull base procedures, 1000 spinal cases, and 60 aneurysms.
 The curriculum fosters an environment in which residents build upon skills that enable them to care for patients from evaluation to post-operative care.